ZhAnGToNG1/MSFC-Net/README.md

 # Multi-Scale Semantic Fusion-Guided Fractal Convolutional Object Detection Network for Optical Remote Sensing Imagery

 > The project contains the code for implementing the MSFC-Net algorithm for optiacal remote sensing object detection.
-> (Note: At present, only network structure and testing code are avaiable, training code will be provided later)

-## Updaets

-- (June 9, 2021) We released the test code and network structure.
-The corresponding network model is also avaiable for downloading.
-- (June 15, 2021) We updated the network model of different backbones.

 ## Main results